Big Star Copywriting

 Your keyword research above should inform this process, but you should also look at your current stats to see which pages get the most traffic and ensure these are as high up in the user journey as possible.

-Once you’ve planned your hierarchy, then use your head terms for your category pages, becoming more long tail as you move down the hierarchy.
+Once you’ve planned your hierarchy, use your head terms for your category pages, becoming more long-tail as you move down the hierarchy.

 How to write a good URL

-When you have a zillion products on your site, you can easily get into bad habits when it comes to the URL structure.
-Using long, convoluted URL structures with lots of numbers and special characters can be confusing to search engine robots and users.
+When you have a zillion products on your site, you can easily get into bad habits regarding the URL structure.
+Long, convoluted URL structures with lots of numbers and special characters can confuse search engine robots and users.
 What you should do is:

 • Use a simple, short structure